ctgarma/employee-roster/README.md

 # Employee-roster.
-A SPA using reactj.
+A SPA using reactjs.
 It has filtering, sorting and a modal box feature.

 Download or clone the repository.